-Public Keys that are bound into Certificates shall assert digitalSignature or keyEncipherment, but not both.
-With the exception of Device Certificates, "dual use" Certificates asserting both digitalSignature and keyEncipherment shall not be Issued by CAs operating under this CP.
+Public Keys that are bound into Certificates must assert digitalSignature or keyEncipherment, but not both.
+With the exception of Device Certificates, "dual use" Certificates asserting both digitalSignature and keyEncipherment must not be Issued by CAs operating under this CP.

-For End Entity certificates issued after June 30, 2019, the Extended Key Usage extension shall always be present and shall not contain anyExtendedKeyUsage {2.5.29.37.0}.
+For End Entity Certificates issued after June 30, 2019, the Extended Key Usage extension must always be present and must not contain anyExtendedKeyUsage {2.5.29.37.0}.

-Extended Key Usage OIDs shall be consistent with key usage bits asserted.
+Extended Key Usage OIDs must be consistent with key usage bits asserted.

-If a certificate is used for authentication of ephemeral keys, the Key Usage bit in the certificate must assert the digitalSignature bit and may or may not assert keyEncryption and keyAgreement depending on the public key in the certificate.
+If a Certificate is used for authentication of ephemeral keys, the Key Usage bit in the Certificate must assert the digitalSignature bit and may or may not assert keyEncryption and keyAgreement depending on the public key in the Certificate.